robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A giant person towers over an army" src="/uploads/essays/on-newsletters/17-sad-boy-zoom.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>And yet—despite these super powers—I still think that using email to send words back and forth to each other just sucks.</p>
+      <p>Despite these super powers, I still think that using email to send words back and forth to each other is just entirely <em>ugh</em>.</p>
     </div>
   </div>